filipegmiranda/rock-scissors-paper/README.md

 ## Bullet  Points

 - There are 2 solutions into this project, one is in Java, and the other one in Scala, one is not just a translation of the other.
-Please consider the Scala one the one for evaluation, if you guys can only choose 1.

 - It is an SBT project and its Main class published is client.GameClient(Scala), however you can go the the Java Main class also: MainGameController

 - There are some commands for playing the game: